hashicorp/vagrant/docs/provisioners/shell.md

 This will cauase the `test.sh` file to be executed.
 Vagrant also shuttles the stderr and stdout output to the host console for your convenience.

+## Inline Scripts

+If you have a quick, short script you want to execute, or perhaps your script exists in a Ruby variable somehow in your Vagrantfile, you can specify the script inline as a string:

+{% highlight ruby %}
+Vagrant::Config.run do |config|
+  config.vm.provision :shell, :inline => "echo foo > /vagrant/test"
+end
+{% endhighlight %}

 ## Enabling and Executing

 As with all other provisioners, adding the `config.vm.provision` line